 From the time the Industrial Revolution started, the focus of the manufacturing industry has been on reducing cost and the manufacturing time (time to market) by increasing operational efficiency and creating a safer work environment.
-Manufacturers have recently started focusing on improving the customer experience and making supply chains management even more complex.
+Manufacturers have recently started focusing on improving the customer experience and making supply chain management even more complex.
 They are using the technology to make significant cuts in unplanned downtime to better design products.
-AI has the potential to transform manufacturing tasks like, visual inspection, predictive maintenance and even assembly.
+AI has the potential to transform manufacturing tasks like visual inspection, predictive maintenance, and even assembly.

 AI and its many perks

 Manufacturing is a capital-intensive process.
-Once a plant is a set-up, replacing, removing or renovating is exorbitantly expensive.
+Once a plant is a set-up, replacing, removing, or renovating is exorbitantly expensive.
 Monitoring results at each and every phase of the manufacturing process is possible because of AI.
-AI also allows the organisation to take corrective measures at the initial stage.
+AI also allows the organization to take corrective measures at the initial stage.
 This allows businesses to save up on a lot, especially on the investments that are usually spent on rectifying damaged products or problems related to any machinery.
-Plus, it ensures predictive maintenance of machines and optimises usage of assets.
+Plus, it ensures predictive maintenance of machines and optimizes the usage of assets.

 - Mr. Asoke K. Laha, President & CEO, Interra Information Technologies Inc.

-- AI allows the organisation to take corrective measures at initial stage.
+- AI allows the organization to take corrective measures at the initial stage.

 - AI has the potential to transform manufacturing tasks.

 Improvement in the performance can happen with new machines, equipment, and processes and thus, reduce redundancies.
 This improves the overall quality metrics.
 AI is proving to be an alternative to all of this and the price points are extremely competitive in nature.
 Manufacturing companies are finding it increasingly challenging to maintain high levels of quality and to comply with quality regulations and standards.
 This is because time-to-market deadlines are constantly decreasing.
 This is also because there is a rise in the complexity of products manufactured today.